Ravvioli/Ravvioli/README.md

 ### Hi there 👋 I'm Vitalii Markov,

-I work with classic machine learning models and handle the entire process: from collecting and preparing data to training models, tracking metrics, packaging them into production services, and setting up CI/CD for automatic deployment.
+I work with **classic machine learning** models and handle the **entire process**: from collecting and preparing data to training models, tracking metrics, packaging them into production services, and setting up CI/CD for automatic deployment.
 I constantly follow the latest ML research and trends to apply the most effective and modern approaches to real projects.
-As a hobby, I write ML lectures in simple words, which helps me organize my knowledge.
-I also write articles about systematic and rational thinking, exploring cognitive biases and practical decision-making approaches.
-I run a blog focused on rational thinking practices.

 - ⚡ Your brain is a messy kludge of evolved heuristics, not a truth-seeking machine.
 If you want to get closer to reality, you have to fight your own wiring.
 - 🔍 I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**